Ask AI

 Step one: Understanding data versions#

-By default, Dagster automatically computes a data version for each materialization of a software-defined asset.
+By default, Dagster automatically computes a data version for each materialization of an asset.
 It does this by hashing a code version together with the data versions of any input assets.

 Let's start with a trivial asset that returns a hardcoded number: